Pinturault beats Kristoffersen in parallel race for 30th win

 LECH-ZUERS, Austria (AP) — Alexis Pinturault edged Henrik Kristoffersen in a floodlit men’s World Cup parallel event on Friday for his 30th career win.

-The Frenchman built a lead of 0.16 seconds over his Norwegian rival on the slightly faster blue course in the opening run, before Kristoffersen shaved off only five hundredths of his deficit in the deciding run.
+The Frenchman built a lead of 0.16 seconds over his Norwegian rival on the slightly faster blue course, before Kristoffersen shaved off only five hundredths of his deficit in the deciding run.

 The victory lifted Pinturault into outright 10th place on the all-time winners list in men’s World Cup history, overtaking former Austrian standout Stephan Eberharter.
 Next on the list is American skier Bode Miller with 33 wins.